 - Moles and pigmented lesions

-The University of Kansas Health System is one of only 50 nationally recognized lymphoma treatment facilities by the Cutaneous Lymphoma Foundation.
+The University of Kansas Health System is 1 of only 50 nationally recognized lymphoma treatment facilities by the Cutaneous Lymphoma Foundation.
 We are the only nationally recognized facility in Kansas.

 We offer a complete range of advanced tests and treatments, including topical and ultraviolet therapies, total skin electron beam radiation therapy, extracorporeal photopheresis and systemic treatments like bone marrow transplant.